General purposes

 • The legacy and external references domain which includes some historical codelists of the IOTC and some international reference codes from FAO, CWP, FIRMS, IUCN, and UN.

-Some validators have been designed to assess the data quality based on the reporting forms.
+Some dataset-specific validators have been designed to assess the quality of the data contained in the reporting forms.

 List of acronyms